top of page

 Does MATTS welcome international students?

 Yes, we do!
-We usually have several trainee teachers from other countries on our course and are visited by post-graduate students from all over the world for varying periods of study.
-We can give you some advice on obtaining a visa and we may be able to assist you in finding accommodation.
-Students from abroad are free to complete all or part of their training with us.
-We welcome students of any and all national, ethnic and religious backgrounds.
+We usually have several trainee teachers from other countries on our course and we are visited by post-graduate students from all over the world for varying periods of study.
+We can support you with advice on obtaining a visa and may be able to arrange accommodation for you.

 Other resources